sharikjavid/kotto/README.md

 // Create a new instance of MyAgent: const myAgent = new MyAgent()

-// Do things to myAgent's state...

-// Give control to the LLM, awaiting the output: const output = await myAgent
+// Give control to the LLM and wait for the output: const output = await myAgent
 ```